Ben Mitchell (EastEnders): Reception

 Kevin O'Sullivan of the Daily Mirror commented on "ballet-loving Ben's obsession with West End musicals, Judy Garland and dancing," and in 2008 suggested that Ben was gay, pre-dating the character's coming out by three years.
 The Guardian's Lisa O'Connell welcomed the eventual decision to have Ben come out, and called the plot "a perfect foundation for years of dramatic conflict", which would "no doubt test the filial relationship to the limits."
 The November 2011 storyline which featured Ben's false molestation accusation against Christian, and Phil's subsequent attack on him, drew criticism from singer George Michael, who stated that EastEnders's depiction of homosexuality was "insulting to the gay community."
 A BBC spokesperson responded, "EastEnders reflects a wide range of issues.
 All soap characters face their own trials and tribulations in order to create drama, however EastEnders viewers will know that this is a story about Phil Mitchell who, while struggling with his own relationship with his son, will do anything to protect him."

 On several occasions during his tenure, bookmakers have offered odds on Ben's storylines.
 In 2010, William Hill named him the 11/4 favourite to be found responsible for the whodunnit murder of Archie Mitchell.
 The culprit was revealed during the series' first live episode – Jones was in third place at 7/1 odds to make a mistake during transmission.
 After Jones' departure was announced, despite confirmation that the role would be recast, Ben became the favourite to be the next character killed off.
 In May 2022, Ben Mitchell was raped by Lewis Butler, but his husband, Callum Highway, thought that he had sex with Lewis consensually, for that he broke up with him.
 Ben went down a very dark path, and took drugs.
 He had a heart attack as a result.

+In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Ben 35th on their ranked list of the Best EastEnders characters of all time, calling him Phil's "wayward son" and noting how he had been recast several times.